 During our daily mathematics lessons we teach a broad range of skills in using and applying mathematics.
+In EYFS and KS1 we focus on concrete materials.
+Once pupils have mastered basic skills the focus is moved to pictorial forms of mathematical representations and finally abstract examples such as 24-18 = 6.
+The aim is always to support the learning.
+The concrete, pictorial and abstract approach continues each year to build on previously mathematical knowledge.
+The aim is to develop a mathematical mindset; one that develops number sense and recognises the opportunities within mistakes.
 The children are taught a wide range of mathematical vocabulary and develop a fluency in performing written and mental calculations and mathematical techniques.
 We want the children to show initiative in solving problems in a wide range of contexts, including the new and unusual and to embrace the value of learning from mistakes and false starts.

-Science is taught as part of our thematic curriculum and through this we give the children the ability to think independently and raise questions about working scientifically.
+Science is taught weekly and through this we give the children the ability to think independently and raise questions about working scientifically.
 We aim to give children confidence and competence in the full range of practical skills, taking the initiative in, for example, planning and carrying out scientific investigations.
 We promote a passion for science and its application in past, present and future technologies.

 The school benefits from a number of networked computers as well as some tablets.
 All computers have filtered access to the Internet and printing facilities.
 Children also have opportunities to use both digital cameras and digital camcorders.